stepvda/published/knowledge_preservation.md

 ### What content and what knowledge is identified as worth preserving?
+In order not to draw unwanted attention on the internet this list will not be made available here.
+Please contact us should you want to have a better idea of what we keep.

 ### How we decide what is useful and what not?